PhilipF5/sg-dial-sim/README.md

-# SGC Computer Simulator
+# SG Dialing Simulator

 **IMPORTANT: This project is in a pre-alpha stage of development.
 Functionality is very limited, and there may be a lot of bugs.**

-SGC Computer Simulator aims to be a realistic recreation of the dialing computer depicted in the television show "Stargate SG-1."
+SG Dialing Simulator aims to be a realistic recreation of the dialing computer depicted in the television show "Stargate SG-1."

 ## How to Use